hackerbaylabs/marketing/README.md

 #### (250 characters)

-Fyipe is currently being used by hundreds of startups and enterprises around the world.
+HackerBay Labs has worked with and is working with hundreds of startups and enterprises around the world.
 From Banking, Healthcare, SaaS, E-commerce, manufacturing, education and more - We have customers in most industry vericals and we support customers of all sizes.

 #### (200 characters)

-Fyipe is currently being used by hundreds of startups and enterprises around the world.
+HackerBay Labs has worked with and is working with hundreds of startups and enterprises around the world.
 We have customers in most industry vericals and we support customers of all sizes.

 ### Who are we ideally suited for?

 #### (250 characters)

 We're ideally suited for companies who want to get an app or a service built.
-We're a plug and play tech team which integrates with our client's team and helps them get technology built.
+We're a plug and play tech team which integrates with our client's team and helps them ship high-quality products to their customers on time.
 We've worked with companies of all sizes and verticals.

 #### (200 characters)
 We're ideally suited for companies who want to get an app or a service built.
-We're a plug and play tech team which integrates with our client's team and helps them get technology built.
+We're a plug and play tech team which integrates with our client's team and helps them ship high-quality products to their customers on time.

 ## Current and Past Clients